Celebrating Seniors - Dolores Hart is 78, Part 1

 Dolores Hart lived with her maternal grandparents (who disapproved of Bert Hicks) and mother in Chicago.
 One night when Dolores was 4, she and her mother slipped out of her grandparents home in the middle of the night to travel to Hollywood to see Bert.
 The reunion was happy for a time, until Bert’s constant infidelities and physical spousal abuse spurred Harriett to leave him for good and file for divorce.

 Dolores was sent back to Chicago to live with her grandparents; then recalled by her mother to Hollywood; and then sent back again to her grandparents.
-A tug of war between her mother and grandparents went on for five years, with Dolores Hicks often travelling by herself across country to visit.
+A tug of war between her mother and grandparents went on for five years, with young Dolores Hicks often travelling by herself across country to visit.
 Dolores has said it was spending time watching movies with her screen projectionist grandfather as a child, that inspired her to become an actress herself.
 Six-year old Dolores loved it when her great aunt and namesake Sister Dolores Marie, would visit and read stories to her about creation, saints and martyrs.

 Her father Bert Hicks had a small role in Forever Amber (1947) starring Linda Darnell, Cornel Wilde, George Sanders, Jessica Tandy, and Richard Haydn.
 Nine-year-old Dolores also made her screen debut in an uncredited role in Forever Amber.